A translucent quartz with sparkling reflections. It occurs in a range of colors.

 Aventurine as Tumbled Stones

 Aventurine is an inexpensive and popular material for making tumbled stones in a rock tumbler.
-If the mica particles are small a smooth and lustrous finished can be produced.
+If the mica particles are small, a smooth and lustrous finish can be produced.
 Coarse mica particles tend to pluck out, giving the polished stones a pitted appearance.
-Aluminum oxide, cerium oxide and tin oxide will all produce a bright polish on aventurine.
+Aluminum oxide, cerium oxide, and tin oxide will all produce a bright polish on aventurine.

 Aventurine and translucent quartz without aventurescence are often dyed bright colors.
 This is used to produce low-cost cabochons with bright colors that are often seen in inexpensive jewelry.
 The name "aventurine" is inappropriate but is used for its greater appeal when compared to "translucent quartz" or other appropriate names.